About This Chapter

 Financial statements for government entities shows the funds the government has and what they are spending money on.
 This lesson will go over the various types of funds and how they are used.

 This lesson will go over the purpose of government-wide financial statements and its components.
-The two main statements are the financial statement and the statement of net assets.
+The two main statements are the financial statement and the statement of net position.

 This lesson will focus on three main aspects of governmental accounting: Statement of Activities, Changes in Net Assets Statement, and the Statement of Functional Expense.
 How are these related and why would government would choose to show them?